 Virginia Nursing Programs and Degrees Guide

-The following guide contains important information on the many undergraduate and graduate nursing programs offered at Virginia’s colleges and universities.
-Students often have the opportunity to pursue nursing concentrations that include family nurse practitioner, adult nurse practitioner, nursing administration, and nursing educator.
-Traditional nursing programs, however, are not always a viable option.
-Online programs leading to a bachelor’s or a master’s in nursing degree are offered by such online universities as South University.
+The following guide provides an overview of the many nursing programs offered at Virginia’s colleges and universities.
+Students can pursue nursing concentrations including general practice, family nurse practitioner, adult nurse practitioner, nursing administration, and nursing educator.
+Since traditional nursing programs are not always a viable option for working professionals, online and hybrid-online programs in nursing are being offered by a growing number of schools.

 Virginia School Facts: